-Fill in all fields marked with a red asterisk.
+Fill in all fields marked with a red asterisk (*).
 You may use "Same address as Partner Organisation" option to fill in the contact person address using the beneficiary organisation address.
 If you want this person to be a preferred contact in this partner organisation, select "Preferred contact" option.
 Once selected, the contact will be displayed on top of the list in bold (see the screen shot above).
 His/her details will be also displayed on the list of all partner organisations.